+The following additional drift management requirements must be followed to avoid off-target drift movement from aerial applications.
+These requirements do not apply to forestry or rights of way applications, public health uses or to applications using dry formulations.
 The applicator should be familiar with and take into account the information covered in the following Aerial Drift Advisory Information section.

-Aerial Spray Drift Advisory Information
+Aerial Drift Advisory Information